redoracle/WebToPDF/README.md

 ## Docker Usage

 For ease of deployment and to ensure consistency across environments, you can use Docker to run **WebToPDF-Crawler**.
-Below are instructions for building and using Docker images.
+Below are instructions for using Docker images from both Docker Hub and GitHub Container Registry (ghr.io).

 ### Docker Hub Repository